konrad121970/deep-learning-face-recognition/README.md

 This is a simple object recognition application built with Tkinter, Matplotlib, and Keras.
 The app allows users to select an image file and displays the image along with the predicted object category and a probability distribution chart.

+Image database with faces: https://www.kaggle.com/datasets/olgabelitskaya/yale-face-database.
+My face was additionally added to the dataset.

 ## Features

 - Select an image file using the "Select Image" button.